jollyblume/MarkingStore/README.md

 * There is a one-to-one relationship between *workflow* and *marking-store* objects.
 * *workflow.places.get* is dispatched to get an array of places from the strategy for a *markingStorId* and *subjectId* pair.
 * *workflow.places.setting* is dispatched to set an array of places to the strategy for a *markingStorId* and *subjectId* pair.
-* *workflow.places.set* is dispatched after persistence is completed for any cleanup code to execute after a persistence step completes.
+* *workflow.places.set* is dispatched after storage is completed for any cleanup code to execute after a storage step completes.

 The *array-of-places* concept for a marking is used consistently on the marking store side of this component.
 However, the *shim* converts between a **symfony/workflow** **Marking** and these arrays.
 Symfony-side code never sees an *array-of-places*.